sunain-s/Dice-Game/README.md

 - If both  players  have  the  same  score  at  the  end  of  the  5  rounds,  they  each  roll  1  die  and  whoever gets the highest score wins (this repeats until someone wins).

 # How I made it
-Text based program that uses functions for main systems
+- Text based program that uses procedures for main systems

-Uses an external file to store users and passwords, read from for verification
+- Uses an external file to store users and passwords, read from for verification

-Uses an external file to store users and highest winning scores, read from to display top 5 highest scores
+- Uses an external file to store users and highest winning scores, read from to display top 5 highest scores

 Handles all sorts of scenarios given by the prompt

 # What I learnt
 - r/w from and to .txt files
-- functional programming
+- procedural programming
-- combining knowledge upto that point
+- combining techniques known upto that point
 - creating a plan and iterative testing

 # Improvements
-Overall clean up of messy code would be initial improvements
+Overall clean up of messy code would be initial improvements - highly redundant code and unnecesaary

 I would make many more functions as currently there are multiple reusable sections of code all in a single function, and because I have since become more accustomed to decomposing before coding and creating functions.